return0dotdev/news-react-project/README.md

  yarn install
 ```

-you need to have a api key
+**You need to have a api key.

 You can register for the free plan on https://gnews.io/ to obtain the API Key.
 This key will be used to implement the webpage using these APIs.

-then you can search "YOUR_API_KEY" in project and replace your api key
+Then you can search "YOUR_API_KEY" in project and replace your api key

-or using mock data while change variable USING_MOCK to 'true' in:
+or using mock data by change variable USING_MOCK: boolean = true in:

-news-react-project\src\api\index.ts
+..\src\api\index.ts

+but mock mode can't be fetch data from api

 finish! you can run project with